Fine tuning SMLs

 0.82470703125]

-If you want to test the model further you can see it in Maximofn/GPT2-small-finetuned-amazon-reviews-en-classification
+If you want to try the model further, you can check it out at Maximofn/GPT2-small-finetuned-amazon-reviews-en-classification

-To make sure I don't have VRAM memory problems, I reboot the notebook.
+To make sure I don't have VRAM memory issues, I restart the notebook

 Loginlink image 51

-In order to upload the training result to the hub we must first log in, for this we need a token
+To be able to upload the training results to the hub, we need to log in first, for which we need a token

-To create a token, go to the setings/tokens page of your account, you will see something like this
+To create a token, you need to go to the settings/tokens page of your account, and you will see something like this

 User-Access-Token-dark

-Click on New token and a window will appear to create a new token.
+We click on New token and a window will appear to create a new token

 new-token-dark

-We name the token and create it with the write role, or with the Fine-grained role, which allows us to select exactly what permissions the token will have.
+We give the token a name and create it with the write role, or with the Fine-grained role, which allows us to select exactly which permissions the token will have.

 from huggingface_hub import notebook_login